evolvingstuff/vdw2/content/posts/uti-associated-with-low-vitamin-d-as-well-as-treated-many-studies.md

 <img src="https://d378j1rmrlek7x.cloudfront.net/attachments/jpeg/resistance-increasing.jpg" alt="image" width="400">

- **Note: <a href="/posts/leprosy-low-vitamin-d-and-poor-vitamin-d-receptor-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Leprosy, low Vitamin D and poor Vitamin D Receptor - many studies">Leprosy</a> is also becoming (2019) resistant to antibiotics.
+ **Note: [Leprosy](/posts/leprosy-low-vitamin-d-and-poor-vitamin-d-receptor-many-studies) is also becoming (2019) resistant to antibiotics.
 Current medical practice is to use 3 types of antibiotics concurrently, and that sometimes is not enough.
 Fortunately, Vitamin D is working wonders**

 ---